carlopascual/QuadricApp/README.md

 ## Running

 ### Setting up the database
 This application uses a database named *quadric* via mongoDB so we'll have to set it up first.
-A json file for the sample setup can be found at *src/app/resources/json/companies.json*.
-[Here is a tutorial on how to import json files into mongoDB.](https://docs.mongodb.com/getting-started/shell/import-data/)
+[Here is a tutorial on how to import json files into mongoDB.](https://docs.mongodb.com/getting-started/shell/import-data/) A json file as well as a readme for the sample setup can be found at *src/app/resources/json/*.

 Note that you'll need to include the --jsonArray flag for our particular json file.
 A sample import statement with the proper attributes can also be found in the same folder.